takinabradley/component-classnames/README.md

 function App() {
   return (
     <div className="App">
       {/*
-        In this case, the `modifiers` function inside of `Component` will search the `classNames` property for `Block--red`, and apply the styles it finds.
+        The `classNames` function inside of `Component` will also search the `classNames` property for `Block--red`, and apply the classNames it finds.
       */}
       <Component
         customCSS={CustomCSS({
-          unstyled: true,
+          unstyled: true, // ignores all default styles on the component
           classNames: {
             Block: [/* classNames to apply to block */],
             child: [/* classNames to apply to child */],
             Block--red: [/*classNames to apply to a modified block*/] },
           modifiers: {
-            Block: ['red']
+            Block: ['red'] // will apply classNames for 'Block--red' defined above }
-          }
         })}
       >